openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand and the result have the same vector of integer type.
-The second operand is the vector mask and has the same number of elements as the result vector type.
-The third operand is the explicit vector length of the operation.
-The fourth argument must be a constant and is a flag to indicate whether the result value of the '``llvm.vp.abs``' intrinsic is a :ref:`poison value <poisonvalues>` if the argument is statically or dynamically an ``INT_MIN`` value.
+The first argument and the result have the same vector of integer type.
+The second argument is the vector mask and has the same number of elements as the result vector type.
+The third argument is the explicit vector length of the operation.
+The fourth argument must be a constant and is a flag to indicate whether the result value of the '``llvm.vp.abs``' intrinsic is a :ref:`poison value <poisonvalues>` if the first argument is statically or dynamically an ``INT_MIN`` value.

 Semantics:
 """"""""""

-The '``llvm.vp.abs``' intrinsic performs abs (:ref:`abs <int_abs>`) of the first operand on each enabled lane.
+The '``llvm.vp.abs``' intrinsic performs abs (:ref:`abs <int_abs>`) of the first argument on each enabled lane.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.

 Examples: